SavingByCoding/Platform/README.md

 # Codeology

-Backend for the platform.

-# Introduction

-This is the "complete" Codeology platform.

-Codeology is a platform.
-Users can experiment, learn to code, and submit assignments all on the website.
+Codeology is a platform that helps users learn to code with instructors in an online classroom format.

+## Features

+### Code Compilers

+Codeology utilizes compilers from @ajaxorg/ace to help users code on our website and

+### Classroom Style Assignment Submission and Grading

+## Built Using

+Codeology